stegraab/tflint-ruleset-stegra/README.md

       for_each = []
     }
     ```
-  - Fixed (targets first; order among targets doesn’t matter):
+  - Fixed (targets first in configured order):
     ```hcl
     resource "aws_vpc" "a" {
       for_each = []